alessio94/easyjet-leptons-met/CONTRIBUTING.md

 Merge requests require successful pipelines and an approval by one of the project developers.
 If you are adding a new top-level script we encourage you to add a regression test in `EasyjetTests`.
 See the README in that package for more details.

+The merge requests will run some validation pipelines.
+The resulting plots are stored in https://easyjet-validation.web.cern.ch/.

 ## Extending the ntupler with analysis-specific algorithms

 We expose functions for generating the sequences used in `easyjet-ntupler` via the `hub.py` module, such that a custom executable can be defined that extends the basic job with analysis-specific operations.
 An annotated example for this can be found in [`bbbbAnalysis/bin/bbbb-ntupler`](./bbbbAnalysis/bin/bbbb-ntupler).
 See [`EasyjetHub/python/README.md`](./EasyjetHub/python/README.md) and [`EasyjetHub/python/hub.py`](./EasyjetHub/python/hub.py) directly for guidance.